Fast and Accurate Graph Learning for Huge Data via Minipatch Ensembles

 \subsection{Practical Considerations}

 Our MPGraph is a general meta-algorithm with three tuning hyperparameters: minipatch size ($n$ and $m$) and threshold $\pi_{\text{thr}}$.
-In practice, our method is quite robust to the choice of these hyperparameters.
-We have additional empirical experiments in the Supplementary Materials investigating how edge selection accuracy and computational time of MPGraph vary for various minipatch sizes.
+In practice, our method has quite robust performance for sensible choices of these hyperparameters.
+We have additional empirical experiments in the Supplementary Material investigating how edge selection accuracy and computational time of MPGraph vary for various minipatch sizes.
 As a general rule of thumb, we found taking $m$ to be $5\%\sim 10\%$ of $M$ and then picking $n$ relative to $m$ so that it surpasses the sample complexity of the base graph estimator used in the meta-algorithm strikes a good balance between statistical accuracy and computational time.
 In addition, we found fixing the threshold $\pi_{\text{thr}}$ to $0.5$ and the total number of iterations $K=1000$ works well for many problems in practice.
-Note that the internal latent variable graph selection estimator also has tuning parameters, in our case the threshold level $\tau$, but we strongly suggest tuning these separately for each minipatch (as we outline in Algorithm~\ref{alg:thresholdedglasso}) and not all together across minipatches.
+Note that the internal latent variable graph selection estimator also has tuning parameters, in our case the threshold level $\tau_k$, but we strongly suggest tuning these separately for each minipatch (as we outline in Algorithm~\ref{alg:thresholdedglasso}) and not all together across minipatches.